VdBondarev/ZOO_API/README.md

 ## Roles explanation

 - There are only 2 roles of users available: **USER and ADMIN roles**.
-- User has access to such endpoints as searching animals, getting an animal by id etc.
+- User has access to such endpoints as searching zoo, getting an animal by id etc.
-- But user doesn't get to upload a file for inserting animals to a database. **(Remember it)**
+- But user doesn't get to upload a file for inserting zoo to a database. **(Remember it)**

 ## Users managing